 your own swabs to Zoologix in a PCR Pak envelope, but do not

 send liquids or bulky items in PCR Pak envelopes as they may be

 arrive at Zoologix in first class US Mail transit time, usually no more

-than ~3 business days.
-If you want faster or trackable transit for
+than ~3-4 business days.
+But if you want faster, guaranteed, or trackable transit for

 your samples, you may prefer to send the PCR Pak via your courier (eg

 FedEx).
 The PCR Pak weighs less than 8 ounces and fits inside a standard courier envelope.